User Experience Design

 UX Design

 Poor user experience isn't just frustrating, it's expensive.
-When customers abandon transactions, employees resist new systems, or users need constant support, your business pays for it in lost revenue, wasted hours, and missed opportunities.
+When customers abandon transactions, staff resist a new system, or users need constant support, the business pays in lost revenue, wasted hours, and tickets that should never have existed.

-At Intelligent Graphic & Code, our user experience design services focus on one thing: helping people finish what they came to do, quickly and confidently.
+Our user experience design work does one thing: it helps people finish what they came to do, quickly and confidently.
 We design for measurable outcomes, not decoration.
 If a change does not move task completion, drop-off, or support load, we are not interested in it.
+And because we build software as well as design it, we only draw screens your team can actually build and maintain.

 Good user experience design is not a cost centre.
 It is one of the few investments that shows up on both sides of the ledger: more revenue coming in, less waste going out.
-Here is where that shows up in practice.
+Here is where that lands in practice.

 • Higher conversion rates Customers complete the journey instead of dropping out halfway.